A formal algebraic approach for the quantitative modeling of connectors in architectures: Weighted subalgebras

 \subsection{The Weighted Algebra of Triggers}

 Let $P$ be a set of ports.
-We now consider the subalgebra of $wAC(P)$ generated by restricting its syntax to triggers.
+We assign to each port $p \in P$ a unique weight from $K$, denoted by $k_{p}$.
+Then we consider the subalgebra of $wAC(P)$ generated by restricting its syntax to triggers.
 The resulting algebra over $P$ and $K$ is called weighted Algebra of Triggers and is denoted by $wAT(P)$. \begin{defin} Given a set of ports $P$, the syntax of the weighted Algebra of Triggers ($wAT(P)$ for short) over $P$ and $K$ is defined by: